TheHydrophobicityProject/HydrophobicityExplorer/README.md

 Saving image to polymer.png by default. requested calculations are None
 ```
-The `-s` flag here allows us to define a "super-monomer" which is a repeating sequence of smaller monomers in a specific order.
+The `-s` flag here allows us to define comonomers which are repeating sequences of smaller monomers in a specific order.
 The `-i` and `-t` flags are used to define initiators and terminators from either the dictionary or from SMILES.
 The `-s` flag can also be used to define monomers not in the dictionary with SMILES.

 #### Modifying The SMILES Dictionary